 What is the BINOM.DIST.RANGE Function?

-In financial analysis, the function can be useful in finding out the probability of the three bestselling products from a range of products by a company.
+In financial analysis, the function can be useful in finding out the probability of, for example, the three bestselling products from a range of products manufactured by a company.

 The BINOM.DIST.RANGE function was introduced in MS Excel 2013 and hence is unavailable in earlier versions.